royge/corser/README.md

 // file.
 // You can check the content of cors.yml file for reference. func ExampleNewConfig() {
+	// Check for CORS config from cors.yml or config/cors.yml.
 	config, err := ezcors.NewConfig()
 	if err != nil {
 		panic("don't panic")